Portugal 7-Day Itinerary

 Day 6: Douro Valley day trip from Porto

-Scenic day trip into the Douro Valley for vineyard visits, wine tastings, river viewpoints, and a relaxed return to Porto.
+Scenic day trip into the Douro Valley for vineyard visits, wine tastings, and river viewpoints.
+This plan assumes a rental car for flexibility, but you can also join a guided tour from Porto if you prefer not to drive.

 • 08:00 — Pick up rental car in Porto city center